-With support from the Family Larsson-Rosenquist Foundation (FLRF), the Geneva-based Foundation for Appropriate Technologies in Health (FATH) – including its parent PATH – led a group of international experts to develop the comprehensive package of standards and best practices to guide implementation of HMBs as integrated programmes within existing newborn and nutrition programming.
+With a donation of approximately CHF 1.2 million from the Family Larsson-Rosenquist Foundation (FLRF), the Geneva-based Foundation for Appropriate Technologies in Health (FATH) – including its parent PATH – led a group of international experts to develop Strengthening Human Milk Banking: A Resource Toolkit for Establishing and Integrating Human Milk Banks, the comprehensive package of standards and best practices to guide implementation of HMBs as integrated programmes within existing newborn and nutrition programming.

 “Our vision is to ensure equitable access to human milk for all infants.” – Kiersten Israel-Ballard, Dr.P.H., Associate Director Maternal, Newborn and Child Health/Nutrition, PATH

 Customisable for application across a range of geographies, the tools are free of charge and intended to ensure quality, safety, efficacy and sustainability in HMBs.
 Their creators hope they will help to protect and promote breastfeeding and support the pivotal role HMBs play in increasing global access to breastmilk.